mozilla/addons-server/docs/topics/api/hero.rst

 .. http:get:: /api/v4/hero/secondary/

+    :query string lang: Activate translations in the specific language for that query.
+(See :ref:`translated fields <api-overview-translations>`)
     :query boolean all: return all shelves - both enabled and disabled.
 To be used internally to generate .po files containing the strings defined by the content team.
     :>json array results: The array containing the results for this query.
     :>json string results[].headline: The headline for this item.